13o-bbr-bbq/machine_learning_security/Generator/README.md

 ## PyGenerator using Genetic Algorithm and Generative Adversarial Networks.

-It's tool (PyGenerator) can generate injection codes for web app vulnerabilities.
+PyGenerator can generate injection codes for web app vulnerabilities.
 There are many different types of web app vulnerabilities, but PyGenerator has targeted reflected XSS in this version.
 ex) `<iframe/onload=alert();>size=<command`, `<video><source onerror=javascript:alert();>kind=`